rndmorris/Salis-Arcana/docs/bugfixes.md

 Add a safety check to prevent the creation of Thaumcraft candles with invalid metadata.

+**Config option:** `itemLootBagMetadata`

+Add a safety check to prevent crashes when creating a treasure bag with invalid metadata.

 **Config option:** `shardMetadataCrash`,

 Add a safety check to prevent the creation of Thaumcraft shards with invalid metadata.